SorellaLabs/brontes/book/mev_inspectors/cex_dex.md

 TODO: We are currently only attempting to create swaps from transfers if there are no identified swaps.
 We should instead do this for all transfers but apply a stricter methodology to identify them.

+FOR API: Intermediary skip only happens when we have A->B->C which will change what is stored in the bundle data vs the tree, so you know that you should show the A->B->C on a single page for the details when these two are different.

 ### Step 2: CEX Price Estimation

 1. Merge Sequential Swaps